What’s New in 2026

 Workers’ compensation insurance is intended to compensate employees who have suffered an injury or illness in the workplace that wasn’t self-inflicted or suffered due to intoxication.
 From January 1, 2025, the New York workers’ compensation scheme expands to allow employees who suffer mental injuries due to extraordinary work-related stress to make claims.

-Employers can obtain workers’ compensation insurance through an approved private insurance carrier, the State Insurance Fund, or self-insuring.
+Employers can obtain workers’ compensation insurance through an approved private insurance carrier, the State Insurance Fund, or by self-insuring.

 Employers who wish to become self-insured must apply for that status.
 They must also: